Pennsylvania Roads - US 30 - Greensburg-McConnellsburg

 Around Everett with original button copy; Business US 30 (also known as "TO 26 SOUTH" or just plain "SOUTH 26") is the original Lincoln Highway alignment.
 The one sign without button copy is still wrong because it uses a regular shield instead of a BGS-ready cutout.

-The eastern end of Business US 30, then turning onto US 30 WB.
+The eastern end of Business US 30, then turning onto US 30 WB and back around Bedford.
 It's rare to have a distance sign on one highway for destinations on another highway.

 An original Lincoln Highway tollhouse - no, wait, predating that road to the original turnpike in central PA, courtesy Scott Sullivan.